The following is an excerpt from NFTRH 220, published on January 6:

 I try very hard to keep personal views as a rational monetary system and market watcher subordinated to what I see actually happening in the markets on a week-to-week, month-to-month basis.
 But I have eyes, and as such I see inflation being promoted once again.
 The work done to date pretty much comes down to the Adjusted Money Supply as being the final leg to be kicked out from under the table that holds Ben Bernanke’s carefully arranged place settings.
 Rising money supply would bring on the next inflationary phase and most probably the next leg up in the precious metals bull.

 But there is another scenario that most gold and commodity promoters will not mention.
 What if rising Treasury yields stop the economy dead in its tracks and actually trigger a real deflation, as money simply seizes up and stops moving?
 What if the money supply does not rise?
 What if, just maybe the weakness in the precious metals is a forecast to this condition?

 This question is not meant to scare people because I expect the opposite.
 We are only 1 week into 2013 after all, with Operation Twist barely in the rear view mirror.
 But various indicators in today’s report say it is important for the precious metals to begin to out perform other markets soon in line with favorable sentiment and risk vs. reward profiles.

-We will continue to manage the process in-week with interim updates.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+We will continue to manage the process in-week with interim updates.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade